StephenCleary/ArcDb/README.md

   - ArcDb will expose an API based on relational algebra; SQL is a form of relational calculus.
 The two are equivalent in terms of expressive power.
 - Relaxing isolation.
 Only Serializable transactions are supported; Repeatable Read, Read Committed, and Read Uncommitted are not supported.
 - Relaxing durability.
 E.g., choosing to flush to disk less often than is required for full durability.
+- `NULL`.
+It constantly causes surprising behavior.
+  - Operations such as outer joins will require a user-supplied "null object value".
+  - TODO: Figure out how to represent self-referencing tables (e.g., `Employee.Boss` for the CEO record).

 ## Terminology